HadesButGithub/not-a-piracy-guide/README.md

 Torrents do bring up issues with obscure content though.
 If a file doesn't have many seeders, the download speed will be much slower than something with many seeders.
 For files like these, DDL is better.

+*To clarify, torrenting as a download method is not illegal, just like using Chrome to DDL is not illegal.*

 > Why do I need a VPN?

 A VPN, or Virtual Private Network, masks your IP making you more anonymous when you're on the internet.
 You've probably heard this phrase in a hundred different wordings from the hundreds of YouTubers sponsored by NordVPN/Surfshark/ExpressVPN/Private Internet Access/\[insert other VPN\], and this IP address masking is seriously helpful when torrenting files.